dgaydukov/cert-aws/sa/files/sa.md

 `FilterExpression` - allows you to further filter query response.
 But keep in mind, since dynamoDB max return 1MB, you can't just issue filter on whole table and expect result, just like with sql.
 If you have 1GB of data, and only 20 rows out of whole table can be filtered with such query, you have to run 1000 queries, and accumulate all rows into list.
 So first query may return 0 rows, cause it just fetch first 1MB of data, then apply your filter, and nothing was returned, cause there were no items within this 1MB that falls under filter expression.
-So you have to plan in advance you db usage pattern, in case you need filter on price, add it as sort key, or local index, or GSI.
+So you have to plan in advance you db usage pattern, in case you need filter on price, add it as SortKey, or local index, or GSI.
 Single-table design - NoSql design pattern where you put all your database into single table.
 The main reason for using a single table in dynamoDB is to retrieve multiple, heterogeneous item types using a single request
 For example you can store users/profile/orders in single table.
-UserId - would be primary key, profile/orders - would be sort key.
+UserId - would be primary key, profile/orders - would be SortKey.
 There are 2 downsides of such design:
 * there is no way to add new access pattern (for example if you want to get all orders above 100$, you will need to redesign your table)
 * no easy way to export data fro analytics (dynamoDB is OLTP, designed to handle unlimited number of small transactions) Multiple table approach: